Nicole Sullivan

-Nicole Sullivan (born April 21, 1970) is an American actress best known for being a cast member on the sketch comedy series MADtv for six seasons (1995–2001).
+Nicole Sullivan (born April 21, 1970) is an American actress and comedian known for being a cast member on the sketch comedy series MADtv for six seasons (1995–2001).
 She also played Holly Shumpert in five seasons (2001–2005, 2007) of the CBS sitcom The King of Queens.

 Sullivan played the recurring character of Jill Tracy on Scrubs.
 She voiced heroic Mira Nova in the Disney/Pixar series Buzz Lightyear of Star Command and the villainous Shego in the Disney Channel series Kim Possible.
 She had recurring voice roles on Family Guy and voiced Franny Robinson in Disney's 2007 film Meet the Robinsons.
 From 2008 to 2009, she starred in and was the lead of her own Lifetime television series Rita Rocks.
 From 2008 to 2013, she voiced Marlene the Otter in The Penguins of Madagascar.
 She played Jules' (Courteney Cox) therapist, Lynn Mettler, on the comedy Cougar Town.
 She portrayed Lyla in the Disney Channel film Let It Shine in 2012.
 In 2013, she starred in the short-lived Nickelodeon sitcom Wendell & Vinnie as Wilma Basset.
 From 2014 to 2022, she portrayed Janine, the Johnsons' next-door neighbor, on the ABC sitcom Black-ish.
 She also voices Kara Danvers aka Supergirl in DC Super Hero Girls.